aws-samples/spark-on-aws-lambda/README.md

 Browse to the Docker folder with all the required files.
 Build the Docker image locally by executing the Dockerfile locally.

-#Browse to the local folder and run the docker build along with the desired FRAMEWORK, HUDI, DELTA and ICEBERG
+#Browse to the local folder and run the docker build along with the desired FRAMEWORK, HUDI, DELTA, ICEBERG and DEEQU
 ```
 docker build --build-arg FRAMEWORK=DELTA -t sparkonlambda .
 ```